 By storing user profiles locally on the ZyAIR, your ZyAIR is able to authenticate wireless users without interacting with a network RADIUS server.
 However, there is a limit on the number of users you may authenticate in this way.
-You can only use Local User Database with 802.1x key management protocol.

 7.14 Configuring Local User Database